ObolNetwork/obol-docs/docs/dvk/01_distributed-validator-keys.md

 ---
-description: >-
+Description: >-
-  An effort to accelerate and standardise the generation of Distributed Validators
+  An Effort to Accelerate and Standardise the Generation of Distributed Validators
 ---